-Oil slips toward $65 as Forties pipeline moves closer to restart
+Oil trades above $65 on Libyan pipeline blast, Forties restart weighs

 The U.S. rig count RIG-OL-USA-BHI, an early indicator of future output, held at 747 in the week to Dec.
 22, according to the latest weekly report by Baker Hughes.

-Additional reporting by Henning Gloystein; Eediting by Gareth Jones and Peter Graff
+Additional reporting by Henning Gloystein; Editing by Peter Graff and John Stonestreet